 Often times, these issues tend to be overlooked and undertreated due to the daily routines and lifestyles of the baby boomers.

 The baby boomers got their names from the increase in births following the end of World War II.
 In the United States today, this generation consists of about 74.9 million people.
-Today, this generation ranges in age from early 50s to late 60s.
+Today, this generation ranges in age from the early 50s to the early 70s.

 Society’s views and ideas during this time were slowly changing, both positively and negatively, depending on perspective.
 This was a time of radical change in cultural views otherwise known as the “free love” movement.
 Basically “sex, drugs, and rock & roll” became the motto of the youth of this generation.
 Ultimately, these cultural ideas set the tone for future generations and their outlook toward addiction, use of alcohol, or other substances.